 The designer's formatting tools make it easy to:

 - add borders and spacing,

 Watch the video

-- Navigation Bar - Across the top are the four primary tabs you'll use to design, configure, and send your messages.
+- Navigation Bar - Across the top are the four primary tabs you'll use to design and configure your messages.

 - Canvas - In the middle is the canvas, which is where you'll add and manage message content.

 - Content Properties - After adding or selecting content on the canvas, a properties panel appears on the left where you can configure the content.
 The options vary depending on the content type (e.g., selecting text provides typical formatting options while selecting images provides image-formatting properties).